Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Cleveland's games this year have gone over the total in two out of three opportunities (66.7%).

-- Cleveland is 1-1 against the spread and 1-1 overall in games when it records more than 26 points.
+- Cleveland is 1-1 against the spread and 1-1 overall this season when the team scores more than 26 points.

-- Cleveland is 2-0 against the spread and 1-1 overall when the team piles up more than 409.7 yards.
+- Cleveland is 2-0 against the spread and 1-1 overall when the team totals over 409.7 yards.

 - This year, the Browns have turned the ball over four times, two more than the Vikings' takeaways (2).